 The CLP has established a Campaign Forum responsible for formulating and implementing Constituency Development Plans to promote local campaigning throughout the year.
 It will also oversee the recruitment and selection of candidates for borough elections and manage the campaign activity.
 Its primary duty is to maintain our presence in Epping Forest District Council and in Brentwood Borough Council.
-Currently we have two councillors – Gareth Barrett and Julie Morrisey both representing Brentwood South Ward.
+Currently we have three councillors – Gareth Barrett, Julie Morrisey and Tim Barrett representing Brentwood South Ward.
 At times of general election it will select a parliamentary candidate and organise a campaign.

 For Essex County Council elections there is an Essex Campaign Forum, which works to coordinate campaigning for county seats.